Updated April 24, 2026

 Pharmacy Technician Salary

-At $43k median, pharmacy technicians earn slightly less than medical assistants ($44k) but more than medical transcriptionists ($38k).
-Pay varies significantly by setting — hospital techs typically earn $5k-$8k more than retail positions.
+At $43k nationally, pharmacy technicians earn more than medical transcriptionists ($38k) but less than medical billing specialists ($50k).
+Pay varies significantly by setting — hospital techs typically earn $5k-8k more than retail pharmacy workers.

 $43k/yr